 In recent years, a new pattern for developing websites has been gaining popularity.
-Instead of creating an app that hosts both the database and view templates, many developers are seperating these concerns into separate projects, hosting their database on a server (either on something like Heroku, or on a VPS like Digital Ocean), then using a service such as GitHub Pages or Netlify to host their frontend.
+Instead of creating an app that hosts both the database and view templates, many developers are separating these concerns into separate projects, hosting their database on a server (either on something like Heroku or on a VPS like Digital Ocean), then using a service such as GitHub Pages or Netlify to host their frontend.

 Organizing your project this way can be beneficial because it allows your project to be more modular.
-This also allows you to use a single back-end source for multiple front-end applications, such as a website, a desktop app, or mobile app.
+This also allows you to use a single back-end source for multiple front-end applications, such as a website, a desktop app, or a mobile app.
 Other developers enjoy this pattern because they simply like using front-end frameworks such as React or Vue to create nice front-end-only, single-page applications.

 res.json() instead of